fujitsu/ism-ansible/ism-ansible.md

 #### Usage example 2

-A specified value of assign_range is one cases.
+A specified value of the assign_range is one cases.

 ```yaml
 - name: Execution of ism_profile_assignment